openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 ![create pull request](./images/PR6.png)

 7. That completes the opening of a pull request, PR.
 GitHub assigns the PR a number, located after the title and a hash mark.
 Return to this page to check for feedback (or, if you have GitHub notifications emailed to you, you will get emails notifying you of any activity on the PR).
-The edit will now be in a list of PR's that the team will review and potentially give feedback on before committing to the main documentation for AndroidAPS!
+The edit will now be in a list of PR's that the team will review and potentially give feedback on before committing to the main documentation for AAPS!
 If you want to check on the progress of the PR, you can click on the bell logo in the upper right corner of your GitHub account and see all your PRs.

 ![PR tracking](./images/PR7.png)